 Do Free Art

 Take everything and anything you can.
-I like to use different scraps of art supplies and some recycled times like boxes, paper towel rolls, magazines, containers, or anything else and have the kids use their imagination to create anything they want.
+I like to use different scraps of art supplies and some recycled items like boxes, paper towel rolls, magazines, containers, or anything else and have the kids use their imagination to create anything they want.
 You will be surprised by how exciting this is and how engaging this activity is.
 The best part is that whatever you have, you can use it!

 Melt an Ice Block

-Take a clear container and find some small items around the house (something like a Lego, a magnet, a toy animal).
-Place it in the container, and cover the items with water, halfway up the container.
+Take a clear container and find some small items around the house (something like a Lego, a magnet, or a toy animal).
+Place it in the container, and cover the items with water halfway up the container.
 Freeze.
 Once it is mostly frozen, do the same thing again- this time until the water reaches the top of the container.
 Freeze.

 Make Magic Art

 My kids call this magic art, and it stuck.
 Take a piece of paper and make lines every inch or so.
 Color within each line a different color, so it looks like a rainbow.
 Place a white paper on top of the colored paper and draw a design on top, pressing down hard with the pencil.
 When you finish, the other side will have a pretty colorful design.